sujal-pawar/News-Pulse/README.md

 - **Hosting:** Vercel

 ## Current Issues
+- The .env file contains API keys needed for the project to function properly.
+It is included in the repository for development purposes.
+Make sure to handle sensitive data securely in production.
 - The API used for fetching news has a limit of few requests, which may restrict the availability of news updates.
 This can be resolved by purchasing a monthly plan, but as a student, I currently don't have plans for that.
 - After loading **10-12 news items** in the unlimited scroller, the news starts to repeat, affecting the user experience.